Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to feel extreme jealousy or regret.
-It suggests that someone is overwhelmed with emotion, but the phrase is figurative, not literal in the sense of actually eating one’s heart.
+It suggests that someone is overwhelmed with emotion, but the idiom is figurative, not literal in the sense of actually eating one’s heart.

 Origin: